 One of the interesting parts from “Fundamentals of Software Architecture” book (by Neal Ford & Mark Richards):

 Distributed architecture styles, while being much more powerful in terms of performance, scalability, and availability than monolithic architecture styles, have significant trade-offs for this power.
-The first group of issues facing all distributed architectures are described in the fallacies of distributed computing, first coined by L. Peter Deutsch and other colleagues from Sun Microsystems in 1994. fallacy is something that is believed or assumed to be true but is not.
+The first group of issues facing all distributed architectures are described in the fallacies of distributed computing, first coined by L. Peter Deutsch and other colleagues from Sun Microsystems in 1994.
+A fallacy is something that is believed or assumed to be true but is not.
 All eight of the fallacies of distributed computing apply to distributed architectures today.
 The following sections describe each fallacy.

 Fallacy #1: The Network Is Reliable